 17. Expand into local marketplaces

+Adding to the previous strategy, think bigger by keeping it local.
 It’s natural to think about global marketplaces like Amazon and eBay when selling a product.
 But venturing into other country’s local marketplaces can expand your audience reach and stave off the competition.
-One of the most exciting regions for e-commerce, Southeast Asia (SEA) expects to grow its internet economy to $300 billion by 2025.

 18. Add a personalized touch

-In the wake of the pandemic, the e-commerce market is saturated with brands that are either new or making the online shift.
+The eCommerce market is saturated with brands that are either new or making the online shift.
 This makes personalization more important than ever.
 Personalization increases customer loyalty and helps businesses gain valuable audience insight.
-Additionally, 80% of consumers are more likely to buy from a company that offers a personalized experience.

 19. Automate your email marketing campaigns